stellfoundry/gx-ai/docs/Linear.rst

 The :doc:`input file <inputFiles/itg_miller_adiabatic_electrons>` for this case is included in the GX repository in ``benchmarks/linear/ITG/itg_miller_adiabatic_electrons.in``.

-All GX input files consist of several blocks.
+All GX input files consist of several groups.
 For more details about input parameters, see :ref:`input_file`.

+.. _lindims:

 Dimensions
 ==========

-The ``[Dimensions]`` block controls the number of grid-points/spectral basis functions in each dimension, and the number of evolved kinetic species.
+The ``[Dimensions]`` group controls the number of grid-points/spectral basis functions in each dimension, and the number of evolved kinetic species.

 .. code-block:: toml